Report on the Observance of Standards and Codes - Explained

 The Report on the Observance of Standards and Codes is a report compiled by the World Bank and International Monetary Fund summarizing countries adherence to the internationally recognized standards and codes in 12 policy areas.
 The Standards and Codes are considered to be the indicator of good practices.

-A Little More on What is the Report on the Observance of Standards and Codes
+How is the Report on the Observance of Standards and Codes Used?

 The Report on the Observance of Standards and Codes initiative was introduced in 1999 for strengthening the international financial architecture.
 It promotes greater financial stability through the development, dissemination, adoption, and implementation of international standards and codes.